shopware/frontends/apps/docs/src/framework/shopping-experiences.md

 # Shopping Experiences

-This guide will discuss how to use and customize Shopping Experiences in your Shopware Frontends project.
+This guide will discuss how to use and customize Shopping Experiences in your Shopware Composable Frontends project.

 ## How it works